COS301-SE-2024/Smart-Parking-System/firebase_emulator/README.txt

 firebase init emulators

+// Select these emulators for the emulator:
+// - Authentication
+// - Functions
+// - Firestore
+// - Databases
+// - Storage

 firebase emulators:start

 // It will start 2 java applications, but in the terminal it should appear an box with ip address to the Emulator UI